psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 Maisie took the money hesitatingly.
 Then, stooping, she said slowly the few lines of the old, old rune.

-"Will you be remembering that? "
+"Will you be remembering that?"

 "It is not forgetting it I will be, Maisie."